InfoTechBridge/JobToolkit/README.md

 Installation
 -------------

-JobToolkit stores jobs in diffrent type of storage such as InMemory, Redis, Sql Server, Oracle and SQLite databases and is available as a NuGet package.
+JobToolkit stores jobs in diffrent type of storage such as InMemory, Redis, Sql Server, Oracle and SQLite databases.
+JobToolkit library is available as a NuGet packages.

-**In Memory job repository**
+**InMemory job repository**

-JobToolkit saves jobs in memmory cache and everything will be cleared when the application ends.
+JobToolkit saves jobs in memory and everything will be cleared when the application ends.

 Use following NuGet command to install JobToolkit InMemory library.